Chapter 18 : Unintended

 Slytherin’s loss to Hufflepuff unfortunately put Gryffindor in position for first place in the Quidditch Cup.
 So of course, for several days after the game, James could be seen showing off on his broom whenever he had a few minutes of spare time.
 One such afternoon he was lazily drifting along by the lake, occasionally doing a dive, at which point several of the girls nearby would gasp or scream, only to laugh again when he easily pulled out of the dive.
 Lily was sitting by the edge of the lake with a book, and was glancing up at James surreptitiously every few seconds.

 As I approached, she looked back down at her book, and then up at me, and informed me, rather unnecessarily, “Potter showing off is the only thing happening around here.
 I was observing, not checking him out.
 Just so we’re clear.”

 “Okay,” I said, grinning.
 “I won’t tell.”

 She smiled, although she looked like she was trying not to.
 “He actually is a great Quidditch player,” she acknowledged, “but if he knew I thought so, he’d show off even more, and insist that it means I like him!”

 He did nothing of the sort, but merely kept flying around.
 At times he seemed distracted, and I followed the path of his eyes to Vivian by the lake with her friends; one such time, he kept watching her and sailed right into a nearby tree.
 Lily laughed.
-“Too cool to watch where you’re going?” she asked, but looked over anxiously at the tree as his broom fell to the ground.
+“Too cool to watch where he’s going?” she asked, but looked over anxiously at the tree as James’s broom fell to the ground.
 James levitated himself down, unharmed, a few seconds later, and Lily’s eyes were back on her book.

 “Anyway,” Lily told me, “I’ve noticed that you and Sirius have been spending loads more time together lately!”